Navigation:

 After being accepted onto the Great Britain Cycling Team Paralympic Podium Programme in 2013, Bate announced himself to the sporting world at the Paralympic Games in Rio 2016 winning two gold medals and a bronze alongside Duggleby.

-Fortunately, he was encouraged to try para-cycling by friend and Great Britain Cycling Team rider Karen Darke and accepted onto British Cycling’s Paralympic Development Programme.
-In his first year riding with Duggleby, they became British national road and time trial champions as well as winning the Tandem Tour of Holland.
+Seeking a new sporting challenge, Bate was encouraged to try para-cycling by friend and Great Britain Cycling Team rider Karen Darke and was subsequently accepted onto British Cycling’s Paralympic Development Programme.
+He was paired with pilot Adam Duggleby, and in their first year riding as a tandem they became British national road and time-trial champions as well as winning the Tandem Tour of Holland

-However, it was on the road where they really started to make an impact, finishing on the podium in the road race and the time trial at the first World Cup of the season in Maniago, Italy, in June 2015.
-They finished the year in fine fashion winning a gold medal in the time-trial at the final World Cup of the year in Pietermaritzburg, South Africa as well as picking up a bronze in the road race.
+However, it was on the road where they really started to make an impact, finishing on the podium in the road race and the time-trial at the first world cup of the season in Maniago, Italy, in June 2015.
+They finished the year in fine fashion winning a gold medal in the time-trial in Pietermaritzburg, South Africa as well as picking up a bronze in the road race.

 GREAT BRITAIN CYCLING TEAM KIT